Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 > chmod +x filename
 > ```
 >
+> `MacOS` users might also face the issue of the OS flagging it as a virus, the first time they run it.
+They will manually have to allow the program to be run.
+>
 > For people using `Linux` distros other than `Ubuntu`, do you really need a step by step guide to obtain the executable file for the [`source code`][4]?
 Just download the [`source code`][4] and compile it on your system, preferably with `C++17` or greater.

 ## Using